JingweiZuo/SMATE/readme.md

 #### Baseline Files

 - **"./Baselines/"**: Except *WEASEL+MUSE* is implemented by Java for which the readers need to download MAVEN dependencies, we provide a Jupyter Notebook for testing on each other baselines including MLSTM-FCN, USRL, 1-NN based classifiers, TapNet.
-The enviroment configurations for each baselines are different, please check the
+The enviroment configurations for each baselines are different, please check the details in the original papers.

 ### Dataset preprocessing